- First things first, what is the law of diminishing returns?

 And creating the management structures and processes requires a very different way of thinking than growth.

-The next phase is management,
+The next phase of business growth is management,

-Now you hire people or hiring contractors more formally, and more of your work goes to managing the machine rather than doing the work.
+Now you hire people or contractors more formally, and more of your work goes to managing the machine rather than doing the work.
 Your focus in the management phase is on creating and enhancing the systems that allow the business to run automatically.

-This is the final mindset shift as you move from treating your business as a company you work in to an investment that produces a return.
+This is the final mindset shift as you move from treating your business as a company you work into an investment that produces a return.

 - Hone job descriptions.

 - Create regular rhythms of meets and assessments.

 - Improve the tools that you have.